Search This Blog

 Day 3: The Karma of Code — Methods, Math, and the Void

-⏳ Wait, traveler: Before diving into the Karma of Code, ensure you understand the foundation.
+⏳ Prerequisite: Before diving into the Karma of Code, ensure you understand the foundation.
 Read Day 2: Data Types here.

-Knowing your data types is only the beginning.
-To truly rule Python, you must understand the Karma of your data—the actions and transformations these objects can perform.
+To rule Python, you must understand the Karma of your data—the actions and transformations these objects perform.
 Today, we dive deep into methods, edge cases, and the absolute void of None.

 1. String Karma: The Power of Transformation